 The wants category includes items like your cable, phone and internet bill.
 It may also include money for dinners out at restaurants or shopping for items you don’t need.
 The total for this category should not exceed 30%.

 The last 20% goes toward savings and debt payments.
 That retirement money we added back to your paycheck earlier goes into this category, too.
-Any additional debt payments that are not fixed go into this category.
-After paying those debts, the leftover money can go straight to your savings account.
+Any additional variable debt payments should as well.
+After paying those debts, any leftover money can go straight to your savings account.

-While your gross income may be a higher number than your net income, it’s important to understand how both affect your taxes and budget every year.
-Your gross income helps determine your AGI and what you’ll pay in taxes, while your net income can help you create your monthly budget.
-Both are important parts of your personal finances and it’s important to know what your gross income and net income are at all times.
+While your gross income is higher than your net income, you should understand how both affect your taxes and budget.
+Your gross income helps determine your AGI and taxes, while your net income can help you create your monthly budget.
+Both are important parts of your finances, so it’s important to know what your gross income and net income are.
 Taking the time to understand what you earn can help you prepare for a future that is financially sound.

 Budgeting Tips for Taxpayers

-- Understanding your gross vs. net income, as well as how much you’ll pay in taxes and what kind of budget works best for you can be difficult.
-Consider working with a financial advisor to make it easier.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Understanding what your gross and net income is, as well as how much you’ll pay in taxes, can be difficult.
+You can work with a financial advisor to make things easier.
+SmartAsset’s free tool matches you with up to three vetted financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- If you need help creating a budget, consider using a budget calculator.
+- If you need help creating a budget, try SmartAsset’s budget calculator.
 Use it to compare your spending habits with similar individuals in your area.
-Just input your gross income and how much you spend every month on fixed and variable expenses to determine how you can budget better.
+Just input your gross income and how much you spend every month to determine how you can budget better.

-- If you’re an employee of a company that withholds taxes from your paycheck, you’ll fill out a W-4 form at the beginning of your employment.
-It’s important to understand how this form affects your take-home pay and what you pay in taxes every pay period.
+- If you’re an employee of a company that withholds taxes from your paycheck, you’ll fill out a W-4 form.
+It’s important to understand how this form affects your take-home pay.

 Photo credit: ©iStock.com/scyther5 , ©iStock.com/designer491, ©iStock.com/eternalcreative